social-streets/the-slice/site-template/src/data/articles/jon-george-artist-chisenhale-arts-founder.md

   - "voices"
 featuredImage: "/images/Jon-George-Chisenhale-Arts-founder-artist-5.jpg"
 author: "siva-thangarajah"
-excerpt: "Chisenhale Art Place, the imposing red brick warehouse set on the Hertford Canal on Chisenhale Road, has housed artists, sculptors and dancers since the1980s yet its origin remains little-known by locals."
+description: "Chisenhale Art Place, the imposing red brick warehouse set on the Hertford Canal on Chisenhale Road, has housed artists, sculptors and dancers since the1980s yet its origin remains little-known by locals."
 ---

 In a rare behind-the-scenes look within the mysterious walls of the artists’ studios at Chisenhale Art Place, local photographer Tom Hains captures one of its founding members, the painter Jon George, at work.